Siegmar Faust: Early life and education

-Faust was the son of a technical illustrator, Ingeborg Kayenberg, and a Cypriot father whose name he has never known.
-All that is apparently known is that his father was a British soldier in the Anti-Hitler Coalition and a prisoner of war.
+Faust was the son of a technical illustrator, Ingeborg Kayenberg, and Iosif Konstantinou, a Cypriot POW.
+His father was a British soldier in the Anti-Hitler Coalition.
 Faust took his surname from his stepfather, who died of complications relating to asbestosis in 1977.
 Faust's mother committed suicide in 1996.

 Faust grew up in Heidenau, near Dresden, and in 1964 graduated from the High School at the Children's and Youth Sports School in Dresden.
 He then began studying art education and history at the University of Leipzig, but in 1966, after organizing a reading of uncensored poetry, some of which was reportedly "anti-Party," he was charged with "lack of discipline and political unreliability" and put on probation.
 He was forced to spend a year working in a rayon factory.

 In 1967 he was permitted to resume studying at the Johannes R. Becher Literature Institute at the University of Leipzig, but was expelled in 1968 on grounds of "subversive incitement" after writing a poem that mentioned the popular uprising of 17 June 1953.
 (In 1993, after the fall of Communism, the university acknowledged that his expulsions had been politically motivated.)